 There are many companies organizing aurora tours in Tromso so the choice is yours to make.
 Just remember to book in advance as many tours (especially small group tours) sell out very quickly.

 Here is a direct link one of the best-rated small group aurora tours in Tromso.
-If you want to take this one, you’ll have to be quick – it’s often fully booked.
+If you want to take this tour, you’ll have to be quick – it’s often fully booked.

 On the other hand, most tours are quite similar and they all do their best to give you the best possible experience, so it doesn’t matter which one you pick.
 Just make sure to read the tour description so that you know exactly what is included.
 In any case, be sure to book well ahead!
 Check here for the best available options.